-You root for their reconciliation, but the plot has other plans, bringing on a procession of new husbands for Olivia, most notably a grad-school professor who becomes a vicious alcoholic (Marco Perella).
-Hawke’s character, meanwhile, drops the attitude and the wheels, eventually marrying a sweet, conservative Texan from a religious family.
+You root for their reconciliation, but the plot has other plans, bringing on a procession of new boyfriends for Olivia, most notably a college professor who becomes a vicious alcoholic (Marco Perella).
+Hawke’s character, meanwhile, drops the attitude and the wheels, eventually marrying a sweet conservative from a religious family.
 Both Arquette and Hawke turn in understated portrayals of long-term compromise, Linklater steering them to the kind of parental wisdom that can only develop over time.

 Just as vividly, the kids experiment with various musical phases (Britney Spears to Bright Eyes) and small acts of rebellion, growing into independent thinkers.
 Is Boyhood the most nuanced home movie of all time?
-Not quite, and that would diminish Linklater’s achievement.
+Not quite, and calling it that would diminish Linklater’s achievement.
 Better to say that it retrains us to let go of melodramatic expectations and simply let life unfold, a remarkably sophisticated ambition.
-To some degree, that’s what Linklater has being doing with his three Before movies, created over an 18-year period.
+To some degree, that’s what Linklater has been doing with his Before Sunrise trilogy, created over an 18-year period.
 But Boyhood has a scope that’s more thorough and epic.
 Unshakable, witty and deeply felt, the film will be paying emotional dividends for a long, long time.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf